OWASP/IoT-Security-Verification-Standard-ISVS/en/Using_ISVS.md

+---
+layout: default
+title: Using the ISVS
+nav_order: 3
+---

 # Using the ISVS

-The OWASP Internet of Things Security Verification Standard (ISVS) aims to establish levels of confidence in the security of IoT ecosystems by providing requirements and best practices for the software and hardware components, as well as the communicaiton of connected devices.
+The OWASP Internet of Things Security Verification Standard (ISVS) aims to establish levels of confidence in the security of IoT ecosystems by providing requirements and best practices for the software and hardware components, as well as the communication of connected devices.

 IoT ecosystems are often complex collections of many interconnected systems.
 Some of these interconnected systems are IoT systems, containing connected devices and their components, both software and hardware.
 Others examples of systems in IoT ecosystems are web or mobile applications and cloud components.